seelabs/scratch_docs/xls-xchainbridge.md

 ##### 2.3.3.2.
 Implementation Details

-To add a witness to a `XChainClaimID`, that ledger object must already exist.
+To add an attestation to a `XChainOwnedClaimID`, that ledger object must already exist.
 If the `XChainCreateAccountClaimState` does not already exist, and the ordering number is greater than the current ordering number, it will be created.

 #### 2.3.4.
 The **`XChainClaim`** transaction